FilippTrigub/show_off_action/README.md

 ## API Request Format

-The action sends a POST request with the following JSON structure:
+The action sends a POST request to the `/generate-content` endpoint with the following JSON structure:

 ```json
 {